 Moon Photography: A Lunar Photo Gallery

-The moon is the perfect target for beginners as its detailed surface and captivating moon phases beg to be photographed as it travels along the ecliptic path.
+The moon is the perfect target for beginners, as its detailed surface and captivating phases beg to be photographed as it travels along the ecliptic

-The best part about moon photography is the variety of creative compositions possible, whether it be a landscape photo or a high-magnification close-up through a telescope.
+The best part about taking a picture of the moon is the variety of creative compositions possible, whether it be a landscape photo or a high-magnification close-up through a telescope.

 Moon photography